+The John N. Smith Cemetery is the site of more than 1725 burials; many interred there have made significant contributions to the history and current quality of life in Southport.
 The preservation of the John N. Smith Cemetery has a historical and spiritual significance that is an essential part of the Southport Community.
 Its perpetual care will remind us of the lives and the contributions made by local Black citizens towards Southport’s growth and development.
 Many of the persons interred there were slaves, farmers, teachers, businessmen, laborers, domestic servants, homemakers, and other professionals.
 Additionally, interred there are veterans dating from the Civil War and subsequent military campaigns.

 The urgency to restore the Cemetery comes as a result of disappearing grave sites and persons with knowledge to identify those sites.
-The Southport community has the resources and the capacity to ensure the Cemetery’s future is maintained forever as a unique and respected site for celebrating an honorable past.
+The Southport community has the resources and the capacity to ensure the cemetery’s future is retained forever as a unique and respected site for celebrating an honorable past.